mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 After the inspectors left, Melna approached the poor maman while the porter gave nary a glance.

 "Hey, are you ok?"
 She asked, reaching her hand out to the maman's shoulder.
-Thi looked up at her with uncertain eyes, but a smile of gratitude.
+Thi looked up at her with a face that had long internalized the folly of trust.
+But hae mouth still mustered a smile of gratitude.

 "I'll be fine", thi said, "I'm just a bit shaken."